NaMoAr/FinancialManagement/README.md

 Desgin Patterns:

 Proxy Design Pattern:
-As an administrator I want to minimize the amount of communication needed for the application to update account history information.
-(Use a ostream proxy to store information and update the history file when the user closes the program.)
+Information on account history will be stored on text documents, to prevent many write operations to the file we will use a proxy ostream to store all changes to the account history when the user is finished using the program.

 Singleton Design Pattern:
-to Store accounts in a list that can be accessed by users and changed by admins
+All accounts are to be stored together, in order to ensure this is the case we will utilize the singleton design pattern to create a list of all customers that is traversed for removal creation and access of accounts.

-Strategy Design Pattern:
+Strategy Design Pattwrn:
-As an administrator I want to be able to save the customerList in a variety of formats. (to do this we can use the strategy design pattern to create the desired file output which would depend on what type of file constructed the list.
-This method would also be applied to the constructor who must be able to read the files to populate the list when it starts up.)
+The customerList can exist in a variety of file formats, in order to read and save this variety of formats we can use a strategy object to determine which file type is present / desired and construct the correct output or read the input properly.
 ## Class Diagram

 ![FinalVersionOMT](https://user-images.githubusercontent.com/59351131/90815522-af02c480-e2df-11ea-977e-b885bd6c2b9f.png)